hofmannedv/cheatsheets/README.md

 - Vi/Vim text editor
 - Working with Bash
-- Package management under Debian GNU/Linux and Ubuntu
+- Package management under Debian GNU/Linux, and Ubuntu
+- Package management under Red Hat Linux, Fedora, and CentOS
 - Essential commands for Linux
 - How to use the Nano text editor